freakfr0/DNS-Spoofing-Tool/README.md

-# Python Multitool
+# DNS-Spoofing-Tool

-This is a Python script that provides various network-related functionalities such as DNS spoofing, ARP spoofing, port scanning, and OS fingerprinting.
+This is a Tool that provides various network-related functionalities such as DNS spoofing, ARP spoofing, port scanning, and OS fingerprinting.

 ## Features